ToulouseDataViz/Hackaviz2022/README_en.md

 Find the rules and evaluation methods on the [Hackaviz rules page](https://toulouse--dataviz-fr.translate.goog/hackaviz/reglement/?_x_tr_sl=auto&_x_tr_tl=en&_x_tr_hl=fr&_x_tr_pto=wapp) of the [Toulouse DataViz (TDV) association](https://toulouse--dataviz-fr.translate.goog/association/?_x_tr_sl=auto&_x_tr_tl=en&_x_tr_hl=fr&_x_tr_pto=wapp).

-Do not hesitate to contact us on the Toulouse DataViz [discord](https://discord.com/invite/RbTR4jKRp9) to discuss between participants, if you need help about the data or to report errors in the dataset.
+Do not hesitate to contact us on the Toulouse DataViz [discord](https://discord.com/invite/RbTR4jKRp9) to discuss between participants, if you need help with the data, or to report errors in the dataset.

 Good luck!

 # Dataset overview

-Each dataset is available as two files, one as form of tabular data in the format [`.csv`](https://fr.wikipedia.org/wiki/Comma-separated_values) for your favorite data processing tool, and the other in open format [`.xlsx`](https://fr.wikipedia.org/wiki/XLSX) for Microsoft Excel,
+Each dataset is available as two files, one as a form of tabular data in the format [`.csv`](https://fr.wikipedia.org/wiki/Comma-separated_values) for your favorite data processing tool, and the other in open format [`.xlsx`](https://fr.wikipedia.org/wiki/XLSX) for Microsoft Excel,